William & Josephine Benitz | Page last modified: |

 |

 There is a story that soon after arriving in Argentina in October 1874, William requested the assistance of the German embassy.
-The embassy refused his request, he believed because he was the son of a tradesman.
-However, it was more likely because he had become a U.S. citizen.
+The embassy refused his request, he believed because he was the son of a lowly tradesman.
+However, it is more likely because he had become a U.S. citizen.
 Whatever the reason, the story is that William was so angry, he swore never to speak German again.

 However, he must have changed his mind soon after: